gaultier/blog/wait_process_timeout.md

 That's how `timeout` from coreutils implements it.
 This is quite simple on paper:

 1. We opt-in to receive a `SIGCHLD` signal when the child processes finishes with: `signal(SIGCHLD, on_chld_signal)` where `on_chld_signal` is a function pointer we provide.
 Even if the signal handler does not do anything in this case.
 2. We schedule a `SIGALARM` signal with `alarm` or more preferrably `setitimer` which can take a duration in microseconds whereas `alarm` can only handle seconds.
 There's also `timer_create/timer_settime` which handles nanoseconds.
+It depends what the OS supports.
 3. We wait for either signal with `sigsuspend` which suspends the program until a given set of signals arrive
 4. We should not forget to `wait` on the child process to avoid leaving zombie processes behind